Ilkley Beer Festival – Review

 A couple of hours into the night and there’s a genuine beer hall feel about the place.
 Gruff laughter, red faces, the clink-and-clank of tankards and rolling barrels.
 There’s also a surprising amount of women.
 There was I thinking serious ale drinking was the last refuge of man-on-man action.
 Terrific also to see the orange-clad pumps-men inebriated, sweaty and, let’s be clear, really enjoying their work.

 So people are drunk.
 While that’s hardly earth-shattering news at a beer festival, let it be said this is good-drunk.
 The kind of bawdy Viking drunkenness that accompanies good humour and a good night out.
 And not the kind of drunkenness that accompanies a fight in the kebab shop.
-Look, this is a recommendation.
+This is a recommendation.

 Well, there is only one place to go from here – the abyss.
 This is research, don’t forget.

 So, how did I end up sat on a wall contemplating a ‘short-cut’ home over Ilkley moor?
 Here’s the roll-call: Spikes on T’way, Old Leg Over, Monkey Wrench, Killer Bee, Mudpuppy, Outlaw Wild Mule and, yes, Kamikazi.
-Maybe there are more.
+Maybe there were more.
 I remember old Dickie making his excuses and leaving.
 5 for 26, Dickie!
 5 for 26!

 A great night.
 No hangover.
 A convert.
 I’ll be there next year.
 I’m working on my trainer beard already.